ocornut/imgui/README.md

 Yes.
 I have written data browsers, debuggers, profilers and all sort of non-trivial tools with the library.
 In my experience the simplicity of the API is very empowering.
 Your UI runs close to your live data.
 Make the tools always-on and everybody in the team will be inclined to create new tools (as opposed to more "offline" UI toolkits where only a fraction of your team effectively creates tools).

-ImGui is very programmer centric and the immediate-mode GUI paradigm might requires a bit of adaptation before you can realize its full potential.
+ImGui is very programmer centric and the immediate-mode GUI paradigm might requires you to readjust some habits before you can realize its full potential.
 Many programmers have unfortunately been taught by their environment to make unnecessarily complicated things.
 ImGui is about making things that are simple, efficient and powerful.

 <b>Is ImGui fast?</b>